vyas0189/COSC-3380-Database/README.md

 Welcome to the MW Team 9 Medical Clinic Database Project.

-For our project, we used PostGreSQL to build our database, Node.js for our backend, and React for our frontend.
+For our project, we used PostgreSQL to build our database, NodeJS for our backend, and React for our frontend.

 Database in PostgreSQL: